 This is a simple FAQ for the LAMMPS molecular dynamics package.
-It mainly points to sections of the LAMMPS documentation and pages of the LAMMPS WWW Site.
+It mainly points to pages within the LAMMPS documentation or pages of the LAMMPS website.

 2.1 How do I get a copy of LAMMPS?

 3.1 I ran LAMMPS, but nothing prints to the screen.

 4.1 What am I allowed to do with LAMMPS and its source code?

 LAMMPS stands for Large-scale Atomic/Molecular Massively Parallel Simulator.
 It's a classical molecular dynamics (MD) code.
 As the name implies, it's designed to run well on parallel machines, but it also runs fine on single-processor desktop machines.1.2 What can LAMMPS do?

 Here is a list of features1.3 What can't LAMMPS do?

 Here is a list of non-features.1.4 What other MD codes are out there?